shiffman/shiffman.net/p5/kinect/index.md

 Unfortunately, b/c the RGB camera and the IR camera are not physically located in the same spot, we have a stereo vision problem.
 Pixel XY in one image is not the same XY in an image from a camera an inch to the right.
 Tools for calibrating these two images are on my to-do list.
 For more: [Theory on depth/color calibration and registration](http://nicolas.burrus.name/index.php/Research/KinectCalibration).

 ## What’s missing?
-* Everything is being tracked via github issues: [https://github.com/shiffman/OpenKinect-for-Processing/issues](https://github.com/shiffman/OpenKinect-for-Processing/issues)
+* Everything is being tracked [via github issues](https://github.com/shiffman/OpenKinect-for-Processing/issues).

 ## FAQ
 1. What are there shadows in the depth image?
 [Kinect Shadow diagram](http://media.zero997.com/kinect_shadow.pdf)